|Non-Hong Kong Permanent Residents||May 1, 2018||May 15, 2018|

 Most courses at both universities will be taught in English.

-If your native language is not English and you completed any of your undergraduate work outside the United States, you will be required to submit an official TOEFL IBT or IELTS score as part of your application.
+If you are not a citizen or permanent resident of the United States, you are will be required to submit an official TOEFL IBT or IELTS score as part of your application.
 You must have taken the test within the past two years.
 In order to be a competitive applicant, you must receive a score at or above 100 iBT.
 You are exempt from this requirement if: you hold a bachelor’s degree completed in its entirety in the United States or another Anglophone country or you are from a country where English is both the only official language of the country and the language of instruction.

 If your native language is not English and your degree or equivalent qualification was awarded by an institution where the medium of instruction was not English, you must complete the following English language requirements: